-- 1. Base SUDS and other treatment recommendations on validated clinical assessments, which include current ASAM and DSM criteria (NADCP, Vol. I, p.
-55). - 2.
+- 1. Base SUDS and other treatment recommendations on validated clinical assessments, which include current ASAM and DSM criteria (NADCP, Vol. I, 2013). - 2.
 Provide participants with the appropriate treatment hours (both group and individual sessions) based upon their risk and clinical assessment. - 3.
 Considering appropriate sequence and timing, provide participants with access to a full continuum of care, including but not limited to the following: - a.
 SUDS - b. criminal-thinking interventions (NADCP, Vol. II, p.
 7) - c. mental health treatment - d. trauma-informed services - e. family and interpersonal counseling - f. overdose prevention and reversal (NADCP, Vol. II, p.
 5-25). - 4.
-Treatment providers utilize evidence-based, manualized curricula with fidelity, individualized to fit participant needs, and take into consideration responsivity issues, including but not limited to culture, gender, age, trauma history and cognitive abilities. - 5.
+Treatment providers utilize evidence-based, manualized curricula with fidelity, individualized to fit participant needs, and take into consideration responsivity needs, including but not limited to culture, gender, age, trauma history and cognitive abilities. - 5.
 Treatment providers fulfill the following responsibilities for all participants: - a. include participants in the development and continual update of an individualized treatment plan - b. document participants' progress - c. provide ongoing assessment of participants' treatment needs - d. update the recommended treatment plan regularly - e. develop a continuing care plan to aid participants' transition and to support recovery outside of the treatment court - 6.
 Treatment providers/agencies are certified per Department Health Services DHS 75 Certified Substance Abuse Service Standards. - 7.
+One or two treatment agencies are used for most treatment services.
+If more than two agencies provide services, communication protocols are developed to ensure accurate and timely information about participants' progress is conveyed to the team. - 8.
 Treatment providers meet the following criteria: - a. are credentialed with the Wisconsin Department of Safety and Professional Services - b. have substantial experience working with criminal-justice populations (NADCP, Vol. I, p.
 39) - c. are supervised regularly to ensure continuous fidelity to evidence-based practices (NADCP, Vol. I, p.
 39) - d. have a basic understanding of the treatment court philosophy and practices